coltoneshaw/CS-Repro-Mattermost/README.md

 ## Getting Started

 1. Add an enterprise license to this folder with the name `license.mattermost`
-  note: If you ignore this set Mattermost will not spin up.
+  note: If you ignore this step Mattermost will not spin up.

 2. Start the docker containers.
 This may take a second to download everything.